ndau/commands/cmd/ndsh/README.md

     - has a prompt
     - can exit to surrounding shell with `exit` or `quit`
 - launch with a `--net=X` argument, where `X` can be `main`, `test`, `dev`, `local`, or any URL.
 Default to `main`.
+- specify commands to execute on launch, and post-execution exit policy
 - enter a 12-word phrase after launch: it isn't exposed to your shell history
 - automatically asynchronously discover accounts for a given phrase
 - manually add undiscovered accounts by derivation path

-### Planned

-- manually add nicknamed "foreign" accounts by address
-    - or specify them from the command line
 - refer to accounts by nicknames or minimal suffixes
 - list known accounts and nicknames
+- manually add nicknamed "foreign" accounts by address
+    - or specify them from the command line (use `-c`)
+- view account details

+### Planned

 - do most things the ndau tool can do:
     - accounts
         - create new account, return address and derivation path